Luos-io/Documentation/tutorials/your-first-message/send-message.md

    ╔>┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
    ```

-4. Now on `Pyluos-shell` do:
+4. Then still in `Pyluos-shell` type:

    ```c
    while True :
    	device.led.state = device.button.state
    ```

-5. Run this while loop and try to push on the button
+5. Run this while-loop and try to push on the button to see the LED turning on and off.

 <div align="center">
   <img src ="https://media.giphy.com/media/fSRs6SJH6m0c3iG2hk/giphy.gif" className="gif_tutorial"/>